nodejs/node-eps/002-es6-modules.md

 #### default exports

 ES6 modules only ever declare named exports.
 A default export just exports a property named `default`.
+All ES6 modules are wrapped in a `Promise` in anticipation of top level `await`.

 Given